 The Authority operates under a compensatory pricing model.
-An increase in airline revenue (i.e. landing and apron fees) is a result of several factors: an increase in enplanements due a rebound in travel that was halted due to the COVID-19 pandemic, as well as consistency in Rates & Charges.
-Parking lot fees and concessions also increased due to an increase in air traffic and a new parking contract that began during the fiscal year 2022.
-Airline traffic has increased but is not yet to pre-pandemic levels.
+A increase in airline revenue (i.e. landing and apron fees) is a result of several factors: a slight increase in enplanements, as well as a slight increase in Rates & Charges.
+Parking lot fees and concessions also increased due to the aforementioned increases in enplanement and deplanement activity.
+Terminal space rent increased due to the addition of a new airline.
+Airline traffic has increased and remained steady, but is not yet to pre-pandemic levels.

-Capital Region Airport Authority Operating Expenses Year ended June 30, 2022
+Capital Region Airport Authority Operating Expenses Year ended June 30, 2024